12 February 2026

 Setting

-The story is set in ancient Rome at the time of Cicero's consulship.
+The series is set in ancient Rome at the time of Cicero from 79BC to 43BC.

 Plot

-Cicero schemes with and against all the other scheming politicians in Rome to keep the Republic together, but he makes enemies and mistakes along the way.
+Cicero schemes with and against all the other scheming politicians in Rome to keep the Republic together, but he makes enemies and mistakes along the way, has great victories, and gives a lot of speeches.

 ⭐⭐⭐⭐ ¼

-Conspirata depicts the events leading up to the fall of the Roman Republic from the point of view of Tiro, Cicero's slave and scribe.
+This is an updated review of the books of Robert Harris's trilogy about Cicero, composed of the books Imperium, Conspirata, and Dictator, which depict the events leading up to the fall of the Roman Republic from the point of view of Tiro, Cicero's slave and scribe.
 The depiction is apparently fairly accurate and definitely very compelling.
-However, don't look for any of the characters, except perhaps Tiro, to be beacons of virtue, as they spend pretty much the whole book scheming.

-This book does a great job of presenting history, the corruption, and the back-stabbing of the Roman Republic in a really dramatic way.
+These books do a great job of presenting the history, the corruption, and the back-stabbing of the Roman Republic in a really dramatic way.
 Of course, this is written from the point of view of someone who is loyal to Cicero, so the events of the time are filtered through that lens.
-I also felt like the complicated political climate is represented well.
-This isn't a book where the hero just skates through.
-Things are tough, although Cicero makes some pretty bad decisions/mistakes too.
+I felt like the complicated political climate is represented well.
+This isn't a series where the hero just skates through.
+Things are tough, and Cicero makes choices and says things that really come back to bite him later.